Lightning-AI/lightning-Habana/docs/source/advanced.rst

 DeepSpeed Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Below is a summary of all the DeepSpeed configurations supported by HPU.
-For full details on the HPU supported DeepSpeed features and functionalities, refer to `Using Deepspeed with HPU <https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/index.html>`_.
+For full details on the HPU supported DeepSpeed features and functionalities, refer to `Using DeepSpeed with HPU <https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/index.html>`_.
 All further information on DeepSpeed configurations can be found in DeepSpeed<https://www.deepspeed.ai/training/#features> documentation.

 * ZeRO-1